ramsaymax/Angel-List-Jobs-to-Trello/README.md

 6. Enter the email address you'd like new job notifications sent to.

-6. Lastly, make sure `daily_check.csv` is empty (This allows for the board to populate).
+6. Lastly, make sure `daily_check.csv` is empty (This allows for the board to populate initially).

 7. run `python main.py`